gaia-platform/GaiaPlatform/README.md

 # Gaia Platform - Incubator Integration Test Suite

-As much as possible, this project has been engineered to be copied to another directory and used for another integration tests, with a minimal set of changes required.
+As much as possible, this project has been engineered to be copied to another directory and used for other integration tests, with a minimal set of changes required.

 ## TL;DR